Effective Latent Differential Equation Models via Attention and Multiple Shooting: Supplementary Information

 Motivated by the question of whether it would be possible to identify the latent dimensionality of some data using the GOKU-UI model, the following experiments were performed.
 GOKU-UI models with different numbers of Stuart-Landau oscillators were trained on synthetic datasets generated from distinct numbers of latent oscillators but all with the same input size of 784, so the latent dimensionality was not evident.
 Furthermore, as in the training settings from our other experiments, the allowed parameter ranges were wider in the GOKU-UI than when generating the datasets.
 The results of such experiments are presented in Figure \ref{fig:hopf_data_dim_sweep}, where color represents testing reconstruction errors for GOKU-UIs with \emph{model N} oscillators on datasets built with latent \emph{true N} oscillators.
 We see that with an increasing number of oscillators in the model, the error progressively diminishes until reaching the true number of latent oscillators in the data, and from there, the error gets abruptly reduced.
 Notably, when using more oscillators in the model than the true latent in the data, the model still learns equally well how to reconstruct it.
 However, the most salient feature is that in this simulated scenario, it is possible to identify the true latent dimensionality of the data as such of the number of oscillators in GOKU-UI for which the reconstruction error gets abruptly reduced.

-A similar attempt was tried to infer the latent dimensionality of the fMRI data, however, in Figure \ref{fig:fMRI_dim_sweep} we see that there is no such abrupt descent in the reconstruction error for any of the number of oscillators inside GOKU-UI that we tried.
+A similar attempt was made to infer the latent dimensionality of the fMRI data.
+However, as seen in Figure~\ref{fig:fMRI_dim_sweep}(where the y-axis is in logarithmic scale), there is no abrupt descent in the reconstruction error for any number of oscillators inside GOKU-UI that we tried.
 Nevertheless, an inflection point can be identified for $N = 17$.
-We considered that any $N \ge 17$ was adequate to use and chose $N = 20$ to perform the experiments presented in this study.
+We concluded that any $N \ge 17$ was adequate to use and chose $N = 20$ to perform the experiments presented in this study.